ashishbijlani/KCVEPruner/README.md

 # Feedback and contributions welcome

-This is a work in progress and we welcome any feedback and code contributions.
+This is a work in progress and we welcome any feedback or code contributions.